-The Modbus-TCP protocol is an implementation of the standard Modbus protocol running on top of TCP/IP.
-The built-in Modbus-TCP server provides access to the input and output data areas via a subset of the functions defined in the Modbus-TCP specification.
+The Modbus/TCP protocol is an implementation of the standard Modbus protocol running on top of TCP/IP.
+The same function codes and addressing model are used.
+The built-in Modbus/TCP server provides read-only access to the input and output data areas via a subset of the functions defined in the Modbus/TCP specification.

-The server supports up to 8 simultaneous connections and communicates over TCP port 502.
-For detailed information regarding the Modbus-TCP protocol, consult the Open Modbus Specification.
+All Modbus/TCP messages are received/transmitted on TCP port no. 502.
+For detailed information regarding the Modbus/TCP protocol, consult the Open Modbus Specification.